William Shell: Career

 Shell was a graduate of the University of Michigan Medical School.
-Following medical school he did an internship and residency at University Hospital in Ann Arbor, Michigan.
+After medical school, he completed an internship and residency at University Hospital in Ann Arbor, Michigan.
 He then completed a three-year fellowship in cardiovascular medicine under Eugene Braunwald at the University of California, San Diego.
 He then served two years as the Chief of the Coronary Care Unit at Keesler Air Force Base.
-Shell has been certified in cardiovascular disease and internal medicine by the American Board of Internal Medicine since 1974.
-He was the founder, former chairman of the board, CEO and chief scientific officer at Targeted Medical Pharma, Inc. in Los Angeles, California, a specialty pharmaceutical company that develops and distributes medical food products.
+Shell was first certified in cardiovascular disease and internal medicine by the American Board of Internal Medicine in 1974.
+He was the founder, former chairman of the board, CEO and chief scientific officer at Targeted Medical Pharma, Inc., a Los Angeles-based specialty pharmaceutical company that develops and distributes medical food products.

-He led the team that discovered the cardio specific enzyme CK-MB.
+Shell led the team that discovered the cardio specific enzyme CK-MB.

 From 1982 to 1995, Shell was a member of the cardiology staff at Cedars of Lebanon Hospital and Mount Sinai Hospital.
-During his tenure, he planned, directed and implemented the merger of the coronary care unit at Cedars of Lebanon and Mount Sinai Hospital to what is now known as Cedars-Sinai Medical Center in Los Angeles, California.
-In addition he directed the Cardiac Cath Lab and Cardiac Rehabilitation Center at Cedar-Sinai Medical Center.
+During his tenure, he planned, directed and implemented the merger of the coronary care unit at Cedars of Lebanon and Mount Sinai Hospital into what is now known as Cedars-Sinai Medical Center in Los Angeles, California.
+He also directed the Cardiac Cath Lab and Cardiac Rehabilitation Center at Cedar-Sinai Medical Center.
 Dr. Shell was also director of the Cardiac Catheterization Laboratory and director of Cardiac Rehabilitation.
-He was a member of the research team at the Myocardial Infarction Research Unit, a $5 million per year research grant from the National Institute of Health.
-Under that program he was a national leader in the definitions and recognition of silent heart disease.
+He was a member of the research team at the Myocardial Infarction Research Unit, a $5 million per year research grant from the National Institutes of Health.
+Under that program, he was a national leader in the definitions and recognition of silent heart disease.
 He also published seminal papers of the implication of prostaglandins in heart disease.
 In addition, he participated in the planning, funding and administration of NIH grants and managed a biochemistry research laboratory at Cedars-Sinai Medical Center.
 Ultimately, he left Cedars-Sinai Medical Center in a patent dispute to enter private practice in Beverly Hills.
 He was a founder in Beverly Glen Medical Systems that developed techniques for transtelephonic monitoring of cardiac rhythm disturbances and autonomic nervous system function using 24-hour electrocardiographic recordings for which he published the first American paper on prolapsed mitral valve syndrome.
 In 1967, he was the first American physician on the American Soviet Exchange Program for which he received a presidential citation from President Richard Nixon, one of the only presidential citations given to an American physician.
 He has published numerous peer reviewed articles in significant medical journals.
 He has been granted 27 American patents on various aspects of cardiovascular disease and has more than 12 new patent applications pending at the U.S. Patent Office.

-He recently (2012, 2014) published new data regarding the nutritional management of pain using the amino acid based medical food Theramine in the American Journal of Therapeutics, in addition to new data regarding the nutritional management of sleep disorders and the nutritional management of PTSD.
+In 2012 and 2014, Shell published new data in the American Journal of Therapeutics regarding the nutritional management of pain using the amino acid-based medical food Theramine, along with new data regarding the nutritional management of sleep disorders and the nutritional management of PTSD.